+Group IV-Haematology.

-- (b) A candidate for this diploma shall be required to pass written, practical and viva voce examinations in all subjects of each group. - (c) (i) A candidate who has fulfilled all other requirements of the By-laws and Resolutions may take all three groups of subjects at the one examination; or, - (ii) notwithstanding the provisions of Resolution 1, a candidate may take the examination in one or two groups of subjects at the end of his second year of full-time training in a laboratory approved by the Faculty of Medicine, provided that he has had special training for at least nine months in such subjects, and has attended satisfactorily the University post-graduate courses of study approved by the Faculty of Medicine in the subjects of that group or groups.
-The examinations in the remaining group or groups may be taken after three years' special training and after all other requirements of the By-laws and Resolutions governing this diploma have been fulfilled; - (iii) a candidate shall retain credit for the examination in any group in which he passes. - (d) The examinations for the diploma shall be held each year at such time as the Faculty may from time to time determine. - (e) Applications for admission to the examination shall be made to the Registrar in writing not less than four weeks before the date of examination. - 4.
-The following hospitals will, for the present, be recognized for the purposes of this diploma: - (a) Fully Recognized Hospitals: Lewisham Hospital; Royal North Shore Hospital; Royal Prince Alfred Hospital; Sydney Hospital; St. Vincent's Hospital; Prince Henry Hospital; Royal Alexandra Hospital for Children; Royal Newcastle Hospital; St. George Hospital; Mater Misericordiae Hospital, North Sydney; Institute of Clinical Pathology and Medical Research (Lidcombe State Hospital); Repatriation General Hospital, Concord; Prince of Wales Hospital, Randwick. - (b) Supplementary Hospitals: Royal Hospital for Women; Women's Hospital, Crown Street; Mater Misericordiae Hospital, Newcastle.
+(b) A candidate for this diploma shall be required to pass written, practical and viva voce examinations in all subjects of each group.

+(c) (i) A candidate who has fulfilled all other requirements of the By-laws and Regulations may take all four groups of subjects at the one examination; or

+(ii) notwithstanding the provisions of Regulation 1 a candidate may take the examination in one group of subjects at the end of his first year of full-time training in a laboratory approved by the Faculty of Medicine provided that he has had special training for at least nine months in such subjects, and has attended satisfactorily the University postgraduate courses of study approved by the Faculty of Medicine in the subjects of that group.
+A candidate may take the examination in two groups of subjects at the end of his second year, three groups of subjects at the end of his third year and the remaining group of subjects at the end of his fourth year of special training and after all other requirements of the By-laws and Regulations governing this diploma have been fulfilled;

+(iii) a candidate shall retain credit for the examination in any group in which he passes.

+(d) The examinations for the diploma shall be held each year at such time as the Faculty may from time to time determine.

+(e) Applications for admission to the examination shall be made to the Registrar in writing not less than four weeks before the date of examination.

+3. The diploma fee of ten pounds shall be paid to the Registrar before the candidate is admitted for examination.

+4. The following hospitals will, for the present, be recognized for the purpose of this diploma:

+- (a) Fully Recognized Hospitals: Royal North Shore Hospital; Royal Prince Alfred Hospital; Sydney Hospital; St. Vincent's Hospital; Prince Henry Hospital; Royal Alexandra Hospital for Children; Royal Newcastle Hospital; Launceston General Hospital; St. George Hospital; Mater Misericordiae Hospital, North Sydney; Institute of Clinical Pathology and Medical Research (Lidcombe State Hospital); Repatriation General Hospital, Concord; Lewisham Hospital. - (b) Supplementary Hospitals: Royal Hospital for Women; Women's Hospital, Crown Street; Mater Misericordiae Hospital, New-castle.